Uwe1958/ioBroker.bluesound/README.md

 PollingTime values up to 120 secs are reasonable.
 The adapter cannot be startet with values larger than 300 secs.
 Default value is 30 secs.

+A timeout parameter is set by optional parameter 'config.TimeOut' as timeout for the API call.
+Default value is 2 secs.

 The following functions are implemented:

-- Player stop (triggered by setting 'control.stop' to true)
+- Player Stop (triggered by setting 'control.stop' to true)
-- Player start (triggered by setting 'control.start' to true)
+- Player Start (triggered by setting 'control.start' to true)
-- Player Pause (triggered by setting 'control.pause' to true, toggle mode)
+- Player Pause (triggered by setting 'control.pause' to true)
 - Play Presetxxx (triggered by setting '.presets.preset(x).start' to true)
 - Change Volume (triggered by changing 'control.volume')
+- Shuffle Playlist (triggered by setting 'control.shuffle' to true, toggle mode)
+- Playlist forward (triggered by setting 'control.forward' to true)
+- Playlist backward (triggered by setting 'control.backward' to true)

 ## Changelog